Evaluation of the Offender Accommodation Pilot (Wave 2)

 What will happen to any information I give?

 We will audio record the discussion if you are happy with us doing so.
 This is so we have an accurate record of what you’ve said, and so that we can listen to you properly during the discussion.
-The recording will be stored securely at NatCen, and only the research team will have access to it.
-The recording will be deleted at the end of the project.
+The recording will be stored securely at NatCen, and only the research team will have access to it, before being securely deleted.

 We will write a report about what people involved with the OAP thought about it, which may be publicly available.
 We may also use quotes of what you’ve said, but we won’t use your name or any details that could identify you in the report.
 However, the person who gave you this leaflet may know if you choose to take part in the research.

-We will not share what you say with anyone outside our team of researchers, unless you say something that makes us think you or someone else might be seriously harmed, or if you talk about a crime the police don’t already know about.
+We will not share what you say with anyone outside our team of researchers, unless you say something that makes us think you or someone else might be seriously harmed, or if you talk about a crime the police don’t already know about, or if you talk about any behaviour that is against prison rules and could be adjudicated against.
 If there is anything that you would like us to pass onto one of the pilot leads, we can do this for you.

 If you would like to know more about how the information you provide will be processed, please see the privacy notice below.